neuefische/web-exercises/sessions/react-effects-and-fetch/iss-tracker/README.md

 4. The `setInterval` function returns an ID of the respective interval.
 You can clear the interval by calling `clearInterval` with this id.
 Inside the useEffect, return a cleanup function, which executes this `clearInterval` function with the correct ID.

+> 💡 Returning a cleanup function is important to not set multiple timers simultaneously.
+If you wouldn't define a cleanup function, each initial render of the component would start another timer that would never be stopped.
+This results in updating the coordinates way more often than desired.

 Go into the [`src/App.js`](./src/App.js) file and start coding!

 ## Notes